Dependents & Exemptions

 Question: Is there an age limit on claiming my child as a dependent?

-As long as all of the following tests are met, you may claim a dependency exemption for your child:
+As long as you meet all of the following tests, you may claim a dependency exemption for your child:

 - Citizen or resident test, and